-Mortgage assistance payments.
+Mortgage assistance payments under section 235 of the National Housing Act.
 If you qualify for mortgage assistance payments for lower-income families under section 235 of the National Housing Act, part or all of the interest on your mortgage may be paid for you.
 You cannot deduct the interest that is paid for you.

 No other effect on taxes.
 Do not include these mortgage assistance payments in your income.
-Also, do not use these payments to reduce other deductions, such as real estate taxes
+Also, do not use these payments to reduce other deductions, such as real estate taxes.